hollisma/hollisis.me/content/blog/hey-look-a-blog.md

 monitoring and accelerating my improvement.
 Being better than the me that wrote that previous sentence is a pursuit that is one of the most fulfilling things in my life, and blogging will encourage me to introspect and analyze my life with more passion and fewer biases.
 - Finally, I suck at writing.
-Just getting to this point has taken a couple years.
+Just getting to this paragraph has taken a couple years.
 The writing part has taken a little less time, but as the failed attempt of that joke has shown, I have a lot of room to improve in conveying my thoughts and writing good English.
 Also, imo communication is one of the most important and underrated skills in modern society, so I hope to get better at it.